tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 ### NTFS Writing

 Add `UUID=xxx none ntfs rw,auto,nobrowse` to `/etc/fstab`, **xxx** is the UUID of your NTFS partition.

 If your NTFS partition has Windows installed, you need to run `powercfg -h off` in powershell in Windows to disable hibernation.

-### Touchpad and touchscreen

-Touchpad can run in two modes:

-1. GPIO mode with SSDT-TPDX.aml

-   1\~4% kernel_task cpu usage when idle but cause 10\~30% cpu usage when in use

-2. Polling mode without SSDT-TPDX.aml

-   always 10~15% kernel_task cpu usage

-WCOM touchscreen runs in polling mode by default and running in GPIO mode will stop to working after sleep.
-If you don't need touchscreen, you can use this [SSDT-TPDX.aml.zip](https://github.com/xxxzc/xps15-9570-macos/files/4169746/SSDT-TPDX.aml.zip) to disable touchscreen.

 ### Tap Delay